zamazan4ik/awesome-pgo/article/article.md

 * Add notes about system-wide PGO:
   - Google approach with AutoFDO: run `perf` on a subset of nodes, collect profiles for all running applications and use these profiles on CI
-  - Ad-hoc approach: use AutoFDO approach from Google or "just" rebuild all packages with Instrumentation PGO, run on a real-life workload, then collect the profiles and use them during the optimized build
+  - Ad-hoc approach: use the AutoFDO approach from Google or "just" rebuild all packages with Instrumentation PGO, run on a real-life workload, then collect the profiles and use them during the optimized build

 ##### Context-Sensitive Sampling PGO (CSS PGO)